neone/NDImageApp/README.md

 ## Installation

-To install the NDManager in your framework simply add it to the Swift Packages of your project settings.
+To install the NDImageManager framework in your app simply add it to the Swift Packages of your project settings.
 No pods, no command line tools.
 Just a Swift Package :)

 ## Release Notes